Earl Rose (composer): Life and career

-His music has been featured on TV shows such as American Woman, Shameless, The Brave, The Magicians, Pan Am, The West Wing, ER, Sex and The City, and many others.
+His music has been featured in many TV shows including The Goldbergs, Call Me Kat, American Woman, Shameless, The Brave, The Magicians, Pan Am, The West Wing, ER, Sex and the City.
 In 2008, he was the pianist for the TV special, A Colbert Christmas: The Greatest Gift of All, accompanying Elvis Costello, Jon Stewart and Stephen Colbert.

-Rose's other film score credits include Mad Dog Time, and original music featured in New Year's Eve, About Schmidt, White Oleander, and Gunshy.
+Rose's other film score credits include Mad Dog Time, directed by Larry Bishop, and original music featured in About Schmidt, White Oleander, and Gunshy.
 He wrote the song arrangements for The Object of My Affection.

 Rose's songwriting and recording credits include co-writing "Right From the Heart", recorded by Johnny Mathis, "Every Beat of My Heart", co-written and recorded by Brian McKnight, "I Found Love", co-written and recorded by Peabo Bryson, and the Emmy Winning and platinum-selling song, "Love Is A Gift", recorded by Olivia Newton-John and co-written with Victoria Shaw and Olivia Newton-John.

-Rose has received numerous accolades for his music, including 13 Daytime Emmy Award nominations, winning one, and a News and Documentary Emmy Award nomination.
-He has also won three ASCAP awards for composing one of the five most performed songs on television.
+Rose has received numerous accolades for his music, including winning a Daytime Emmy Award, 13 Emmy nominations, and a News and Documentary Emmy Award nomination.

+He has also won three ASCAP awards for his music being the most performed on television.

 As a conductor and pianist, Rose's guest appearances have included the Pacific Symphony, Jacksonville Symphony, Corpus Christi Symphony, Erie Philharmonic, Lubbock Symphony and the San Angelo Symphony.
 In addition, during the 1990 to 1991 concert season, he performed in and conducted the Columbia Artist Festival's concert presentation, The Irving Berlin Century, in 106 US cities.

-For the past 25 years, he has performed a residency as a pianist in Bemelmans Bar at the Carlyle Hotel in New York City.
-His score for the feature documentary film Always at the Carlyle features a wide range of styles that reflect the history of the 87-year-old hotel.
+For the last twenty nine years he has performed a residency as a pianist in Bemelmans Bar at the Carlyle Hotel in New York City.